 We have many appointment times to fit your schedule.
 We are open Monday through Friday and start seeing patients as early as 7 a.m.
 We can see patients over the lunch hour and have our last appointment scheduled for 5:30 p.m.
 Give us a call and we can usually schedule your child within the next 24 to 48 hours.

-While insurance policies may require you to visit a primary care provider first or limit your access to preferred providers only, all 50 states and the District of Columbia allow you to contact a physical therapist without a physician’s referral.
-You have the right to choose your child’s own physical therapist.
-Your child is not obligated to receive physical therapy in any specific facility.
+While insurance policies may require you to visit a primary care provider first or limit your access to preferred providers only, all 50 states and the District of Columbia allow you to contact a therapist without a physician’s referral.
+You have the right to choose your child’s own therapist.
+Your child is not obligated to receive therapy in any specific facility.

 We accept cash, check, credit card (Visa, MasterCard, American Express, Discover), and health savings account (HSA) cards.